 The TYPE argument is ignored for CL implementations other than AllegroCL.
 If you want to cast a pointer to another type use WITH-CAST-POINTER together with DEREF-POINT-ER/DEREF-ARRAY.

-ensure-char-character - Ensures that a dereferenced : char pointer is a character.
-Macro object Either a character or a integer specifying a character code.
+ensure-char-character -- Ensures that a dereferenced :char pointer is a character.